jmabuin/CPM/README.md

 * **All**: All the nodes.

 ## Deploying manually ##
 It is also possible to deploy the tool manually.
 In each one of the cluster computing node the **MonitoringAgent** has to be running.
 For that, in each one of these nodes, the user has to execute `./MonitoringAgent`.
 In the master node, the **MonitoringAgent** and the **MonitoringMaster** have to be running.
 In the case of the Agent, the command is the same.
 For the Master the command is `./MonitoringMaster`.
 And finally, in the user's PC, the command to execute is `./MonitoringProcesses`.
-This last command will open the graphic interface made with Qt.
+This last command will open the graphic interface made with [Qt][4].

 ##Configuring the MonitoringMaster program##